-- U.S. Department of Labor
+U.S. Department of Labor

-- The Tuition Exchange®
+The Tuition Exchange®

-- Your Parent’s Employer
+Your Parent’s Employer

 Start local — and contact your place of worship, as some offer grants and scholarships to members pursing higher education.
 If the organization has a national governing body, visit their website for potential scholarship opportunities.
-Aid eligibility may depend on your program of study.
+Aid requirements may depend on your program of study.

-You don’t always have to complete an essay or submit transcripts to receive free money for college.
+You don’t always have to complete an essay or submit transcripts to get free money for college.
 Niche, a K-12 school and college search website, holds monthly sweepstakes for college students.
 Winners receive $2,000, which can be used to cover any education-related expense.
 You’ll need to create an account to enter the sweepstakes.
 Monthly winners are selected at random.

 Financial Aid Office

-For example, the South Carolina Department of Education recently offered five scholarship awards.
+For example, the South Carolina Department of Education offered five scholarship awards.
 Five students applied and five were awarded.
 That’s a high success rate – 100% to be exact.

-If additional scholarships and grants don’t provide you with enough funds to cover your educational expenses, apply for a low-interest rate private student loan.
+If additional scholarships and grants don’t provide you with enough funds to cover your college expenses, apply for a low-interest rate private student loan.
 LendKey offers variable and fixed rate student loans to help you achieve your higher education dreams.
 Apply today!